Edwinem/pytorch-template/README.md

   "name": "MNIST_LeNet",
   ```

-The checkpoints will be saved in `save_dir/name/timestamp/checkpoint_epoch_n`, with timestamp in mmdd_HHMMSS format.
+The checkpoints will be saved in `save_dir/name/timestamp/checkpoint_epoch_n`, with timestamp in mm-dd_HH-MM-SS format.

 A copy of config file will be saved in the same folder.